39 Webb Street, Mount Cook, Wellington

 Opens 7am weekdays, 8.30am weekends; closes 4pm weekdays, 3pm weekends

 Muesli $12; Peoples coffee, t-leaf-T tea

-I had tea on another occasion and I got the mixed crockery again, but it included a proper teacup and a heavy ceramic pot (good for keeping tea warm) filled with tea at just the right strength.
+I had tea on another occasion.
+It included a proper teacup and a heavy ceramic pot (good for keeping tea warm) filled with tea at just the right strength.
 The expensive cafés can’t manage these few basic aspects of serving a decent cup of tea, so well done!
 I had a corn fritter with beans and my companion had a quiche.
 We thought they were both good, and very modestly priced.

 It’s the environment that is the most distinctive thing about Preservatorium.
 There is a cornucopia of vintage bits and pieces pretty much on every surface and in every corner.
 It is not studied with an aim of creating a nostalgic Kiwiana atmosphere, like Maranui or Seashore Cabaret, but more like a second-hand shop.
 There is some aesthetic rationale to the selection and display, but mostly it is just bric-a-brac from the past.
 (I had originally assumed that the name Preservatorium was a reference to collecting and preserving such stuff.)

 This eclecticism extends to the serving ware.
 Nothing matches at all, but that’s the idea.
 I received my delicious Americano coffee in a nana-mug on a dark brown coffee-cup saucer, the milk was in a willow-pattern jug and the muesli in a heavy brown bowl that might have come from the 1970s.
 Its a bit like what you would expect in a student flat or the sort of staff tearooms where people bring along their own cups.